Become a Venture Fellow.

 Become a Venture Fellow — Los Angeles

-Los Angeles — Applications open
+Los Angeles — Applications open!

 Become a Venture Fellow — Miami

-Miami — Applications open
+Miami — Applications are open!

 Program Overview & Benefits

 The Venture Fellows Program is a 9-month commitment — helping you move from an idea to startup launch.

 Powered by Larta Institute, and funded by Wells Fargo, the program will invest in diverse innovators, entrepreneurs, and founders across the U.S. With a tagline of ‘Entrepreneurs Vs. Climate Change’ – the program will focus on supporting good ideas that can be translated into startups and then scaled to help create resilient, equitable, and sustainable communities in U.S. cities.